formspark/documentation/docs/customization/redirection.md

 The above form's submissions would redirect to `https://your-website.com/thanks?email=example%40email.com`.

-You can toggle off this behaviour by adding a hidden input with the name `_append` and the value `false`.
+You can toggle off this behavior by adding a hidden input with the name `_append` and the value `false`.

 ```html
 <input type="hidden" name="_append" value="false" />